DesiKS/reacto_wk5/README.md

     if (current.left) queue.push(current.left)
     if (current.right) queue.push(current.right)
   }
-  // when we exit the while loop, it means we've seen every node, in breadth-first order
+  // when we exit the while loop, it means we've seen every node in breadth-first order
   //current will be the last node we saw, which will necessarily be the deepest node in the tree return current;
 }